omidemam/data_retrival/README.md

 ## Overview

-This Jupyter Notebook provides code to retrieve and process hydrometeorological datasets.
+This Jupyter Notebook provides code to retrieve and process meteorological datasets.

 The notebook currently focuses on accessing and handling two main datasets:
 - NOAA's **AORC (Analysis of Record for Calibration)** dataset